-610-X-8- .02 Grounds for Discipline or Denial of an Initial License or Certificate of Qualification.
+610-X-8- .02 Grounds for Discipline or Denial of an Initial License, Permit, Certificate or Approval

-The Board may, upon licensure, reprimand, fine, probate, suspend, and/or otherwise discipline the license or certificate of qualification to engage in advanced practice nursing of any nurse, or deny an application for initial licensure, certificate of qualification to engage in advanced practice nursing, and/or temporary permit by examination or endorsement, upon proof that the person:
+The Board may, upon licensure, reprimand, fine, place on probation with conditions for continued practice, suspend, require evaluation of, impose continuing education requirements upon, and/or otherwise discipline the holder of any license, permit, certificate or approval issues by it, or multistate privilege to practice in Alabama, or deny the application for initial license, permit, certificate or approval, upon proof that the person:

-- 1) Has failed to meet any requirement or standard established by law or by rules and regulations adopted by the Board. - 2) Has engaged in fraud, misrepresentation, deception, or concealment of material fact in applying for or securing licensure or taking an examination required for licensure. - 3) Has engaged in a course of conduct that would be grounds for discipline under Rule 610-X-8-.03. - 4) Has disciplinary action pending or having had a license, registration, or certification for any health-related profession denied, conditionally issued, fined, reprimanded, censured, restricted, limited, placed on probation, suspended, revoked, voluntarily surrendered, or otherwise encumbered in any state, territory or country. - 5) Has been court-martialed or administratively discharged by a branch of the United States Armed Forces for any act or conduct that would constitute grounds for discipline Alabama under Rule 610-X-8-.03. - 6) Has engaged in conduct that is inconsistent with good moral character. - The decision as to whether the applicant has engaged in conduct that is inconsistent with good moral character is within the discretion of the Board of Nursing. - b) In determining whether the applicant has engaged in conduct that is inconsistent with good moral character, the Board may consider the applicant's criminal history, pattern of illegal conduct or disregard for the law, or other evidence bearing on the applicant's fitness and capacity for practice as a licensed nurse. - 7) Is or has been non-compliant with a monitoring agreement or contract with an alternative to discipline program or order issued in another jurisdiction pertaining to any license, certification, or registration for a health-related profession. - 8) Is subject to any other ground(s) for discipline or denial of licensure authorized by law.
+- 1) Has failed to meet any requirement or standard established by law or by rules and regulations adopted by the Board. - 2) Has engaged in fraud, misrepresentation, deception, or concealment of material fact in applying for or securing licensure or taking an examination required for licensure. - 3) Has engaged in a course of conduct that would be grounds for discipline under Rule 610-X-8-.03. - 4) Has disciplinary action pending or having had a license, permit, registration, certificate, or approval for any health-related profession denied, conditionally issued, fined, reprimanded, censured, restricted, limited, placed on probation, suspended, revoked, voluntarily surrendered, or otherwise encumbered in any state, territory or country. - 5) Has been court-martialed or administratively discharged by a branch of the United States Armed Forces for any act or conduct that would constitute grounds for discipline Alabama under Rule 610-X-8-.03. - 6) For applicants for a RN or LPN license, has engaged in conduct that is inconsistent with good moral character. - a) The decision as to whether the applicant has engaged in conduct that is inconsistent with good moral character is within the discretion of the Board of Nursing.

+In determining whether the applicant has engaged in conduct that is inconsistent with good moral character, the Board may consider the applicant's criminal history, pattern of illegal conduct or disregard for the law, or other evidence bearing on the applicant's fitness and capacity for practice as a licensed nurse.

+- 7) Is or has been non-compliant with a monitoring agreement or contract with an alternative to discipline program or order issued in another jurisdiction pertaining to any license, permit, certificate, approval or registration for a health-related profession. - 8) Is subject to any other ground(s) for discipline or denial of licensure authorized by law.